broskell/honey-voice-agent/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the project
+1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ---